 On a plateau in the foothills of the Andes, conditions in La Paz are a good indication of what the weather is like in the region in general.
-The city’s high elevation means that days stay nice and cool for exploring, with maximum temperatures nudging 54°F/12°C. You’ll need warm layers for sub-zero nights, with lows of around 28°F/-2°C. Days are often gloriously bright, with crisp light perfect for photography once the morning musts have lifted.
-The higher you venture in the Andes, the colder things can feel: on Lake Titicaca and Salar de Uyuni, temperatures can dip as low as 21°F/-6°C at night.
+The city's high elevation means that days stay nice and cool for exploring, with maximum temperatures nudging 54°F (12°C).
+You'll need warm layers for sub-zero nights, with lows of around 28°F (-2°C).
+Days are often gloriously bright, with crisp light perfect for photography once the morning musts have lifted.
+The higher you venture into the Andes, the colder things can feel: on Lake Titicaca and Salar de Uyuni, temperatures can dip as low as 21°F (-6°C) at night.

-On the border with Brazil in the north, Cobija is a solid point of reference for the weather in the rainforest region.
-June is a fantastic time to visit the Amazon, with lots of dry weather (just four days of rain on average) making it far easier to spot wildlife than during the wetter months.
+On the border with Brazil in the north, Cobija is a solid reference point for the weather in the rainforest region.
+June is a fantastic time to visit the Amazon, with lots of dry weather (just four days of rain on average), making it far easier to spot wildlife than during the wetter months.
 The other bonus is the temperature: the heat is more bearable thanks to lower humidity and slightly lower temperatures.
-Expect highs of around 86°F/30°C and lows of 63°F/17°C.
+Expect highs of around 86°F (30°C) and lows of 63°F (17°C).

 Santa Cruz is roughly representative of the savanna region as a whole.
-Come in June and you’ll enjoy largely bright and pleasantly warm temperatures just right for exploring, with average highs hitting 73°F/23°C, and lows of 59°F/15°C. The sun shines for around seven hours per day, and there is less rain (around seven days) than during the summer months, though you should be prepared for the odd shower.
+Come in June, and you'll enjoy predominantly bright and pleasantly warm temperatures suitable for exploring, with average highs hitting 73°F (23°C) and lows of 59°F (15°C).
+The sun shines for around seven hours per day, and there is less rain (about seven days) than during the summer months, though you should be prepared for the odd shower.

 Crowds & Costs

 June is arguably one of the best months to discover Bolivia, with reliable conditions for exploring and making the most of outdoor activities in the vast majority of the country.
-Things are definitely picking up because of the dry, bright, warm weather, but the crowds of peak season (July and August) have yet to arrive, which means you might still be able to snag a deal when it comes to tours and accommodation.
-Bear in mind, however, that rooms are scarce and prices skyrocket at festival times, especially the countrywide fiesta for San Juan (June 24th).
+Things are picking up because of the dry, bright, warm weather, but the crowds of peak season (July and August) have yet to arrive, which means you might still be able to snag a deal for tours and accommodation.
+Bear in mind, however, that rooms are scarce, and prices skyrocket at festival times, especially the countrywide fiesta for San Juan (June 2).